-6. Improves Overall Quality of Life
+6. Can Improve Overall Quality of Life

-Tummy tuck improves patients lives by improving self-esteem and quality of life.
+It can improve a patient’s life by improving self-esteem and quality of life.

 A study performed found a significant improvement in physical health after abdominoplasty.
 It also improved mental wellness, measured by life satisfaction scores.
 Most individuals taking these tests had high numbers indicating good general wellbeing.
 They scored high on Questions On Life Satisfaction, Rosenberg Self -Esteem Questionnaire, and Freiburg Personality Inventory.

-What are the Cons of a Tummy Tuck?
+What are the Cons ?